13 Most Important Pandas Functions for Data Science

 This article was published as a part of the Data Science Blogathon.

 Python is one of the most widely used language for Data Analysis and Data Science.
 Python is easy to learn, has a great online community of learners and instructors, and has some really powerful data-centric libraries.
 Pandas is one of the most important libraries in Python for Data Analysis, and Data Science.

-In this article, we will look at the 13 most important Pandas functions and methods that are essential for every Data Analyst and Data Scientist to know.
+In this article, we will look at the 13 most important and basic Pandas functions in Python and methods that are essential for every Data Analyst and Data Scientist to know.

 The data has been read from the data source into the Pandas DataFrame.
 You will have to change the path of the file you want to read.
 You can download the dataset used in the blog.

 to_csv() function works exactly opposite of read_csv().
 It helps to write data contained in a Pandas DataFrame or Series to a csv file.
 You can read more about to_csv() here. read_csv() and to_csv() are one of the most used functions in Pandas because they are used while reading data from a data source, and are very important to know.